abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/AI_in_Wearable_Devices/README.md

 ## Fourier Transform:
 - The theory of fourier transform is that any signal can be represented as a sum of sinusoids.
 The frequency of the specific sinusoids that make up a signal can tell us important information that we can use to build algorithms to process that signal.
 - The frequencies of the sinusoids that comprise a signal represent the signal’s frequency components.
 The range of frequency components for a signal is called its bandwidth.
 - aliasing, which means those high-frequency components will show up at mirrored lower frequencies.
+- Fundamentally, the Fourier transform gives information about what periodic components are present in the signal.
+And because many biomechanical processes are periodic, (eg. running or walking cadence, heart beats, breathing rate) finding this periodic information in our time series signal can be incredibly useful.

 ###### Definations :